Families, friends grieve for Oregon college massacre victims

 Harper-Mercer, who authorities said left a cache of weapons at the crime scene and at his home in nearby Winchester, about 170 miles (273 km) south of Portland, was killed in a gunfire exchange with police.

-Few details about the shooter's motive have emerged, but a local television station said Harper-Mercer was a student at the school and enrolled in the class where the shooting took place.
-Local broadcaster KOIN did not state the source of the information and Reuters was not immediately able to confirm.
+Few details about the shooter's motive have emerged, but authorities said Harper-Mercer was a student at the school and enrolled in the class where the shooting took place.

 Law enforcement officials named all victims late on Friday.

-Along with Carnes, Levine and Alcaraz, Quinn Cooper, 18; Kim Saltmarsh Dietz, 59; Lucas Eibel, 18; Jason Johnson, 33 or 34; Sarena Moore, 44; and Treven Anspach, 20, were killed, according to the Douglas County Sheriff's Office.
+Along with Carnes, Levine and Alcaraz, Quinn Cooper, 18; Kim Saltmarsh Dietz, 59; Lucas Eibel, 18; Jason Johnson, 33; Sarena Moore, 44; and Treven Anspach, 20, were killed, according to the Douglas County Sheriff's Office.

 "I don't know how we're going to move forward without Quinn," Cooper's family said in a statement released by the sheriff's office.
 "No one should ever feel the pain that we are feeling."